The Hard Facts on Erectile Dysfunction

 You may have ED if you regularly have:

-This will be conducted by a medical doctor who will listen to your heart and lungs.
-They may also take your blood pressure and physically examine your testicles and penis.
+A physical will be done in-person by a medical doctor who will take your vitals (weight, height, BP) by listening to your heart and lungs.
+Since ED can be caused by underlying medical conditions, your doctor will want to rule out anything else you might be dealing with.
+They will also take your blood pressure and physically examine your testicles and penis to make sure everything looks A-OK below the belt.
 In certain instances, they may even perform a rectal exam to check your prostate.

-- Ultrasound – can be used to examine the blood vessels of the penis to determine if is a blood flow problem in the area
+Your doctor can use an ultrasound to examine the blood vessels of the penis to determine if blood is actively flowing to your nether regions.

-- Injection test – the doctor will inject a medication directly into your penis that stimulates an erection, allowing them to evaluate the strength and stamina of your erections
+A doctor will inject a medication directly into your penis that stimulates an erection, allowing them to evaluate the strength and stamina of your erections.

 ED Medications (ED Pills)